FreeRTOS/iot-reference-arm-corstone3xx/docs/development_environment/vscode_dev_env_build_and_debug.md

 * The VS Code window (instance) will reload, clone the source code, and start building the dev container.
 A progress notification provides status updates.

+If building the container fails, then check the [troubleshooting](#troubleshooting) section for possible solutions.

 Note:
   `zsh` and `ohmyzsh` is setup by default in the container.
 If you would like to use `bash`, then: